 You’ll also be able to have a bigger impact on land conservation with the Nature Trust if you donate the additional tax savings from a stock donation.

 As well, donating securities is easy to do.
 Just complete this fillable form as instructed.
 Give a copy to the Nature Trust and a copy to your Investment Company or Broker or Financial Advisor and we do the rest!
 Most companies do not charge you for making an in-kind stock donation, so it is even cheaper than writing a cheque!
 (Check with your own broker/company to make sure.)

 A Few Things to Keep in Mind…

 To take advantage of these benefits, security donations must be made “in-kind” meaning that the security is transferred directly to the Nature Trust — NOT cashed in first.

 Security donations take longer to process than regular donations.
 This is especially important to keep in mind at year end.
 A security donation initiated in December 2023 but not received by us until January 2024 can ONLY be counted as a gift for the 2024 tax year.
 With holiday closures, an end of year gift can take even longer to process than usual, so please make sure you initiate your transfer early enough in the year if it is important for you to have a tax receipt for 2023.

 The Federal Government has implemented these tax laws to help you donate to charity.
 The laws are designed to make it advantageous to donate securities instead of cash.
 “Ottawa’s rules are stretching clients’ donation dollars,” says Keith MacIntyre, a chartered accountant and partner at Grant Thornton LLP in Halifax.

-For more information about donating securities, please contact Barbara Haley, Philanthropy Director at Barbara@nsnt.ca or at (902) 579-9977.
+For more information about donating securities, please contact Barbara Haley, Leadership and Legacy Giving Senior Advisor, at Barbara@nsnt.ca or at (902) 579-9977.